HTTP error when uploading an image to WordPress is one of most frustrating error for non-tech WordPress users.

 - You may have installed a plugin that’s causing this issue.
 Please proceed to disable one plugin at a time.
 Clear your cache and browser history and revisit media up loader to upload your image ( keep the pixel size small ) and see if you are successful.

-Does it solve your problem? let me know if any question or facing any issue.
+Does it solve your problem? let me know if any question or facing any issue please leave a comment below.